hepabolu/programming-by-stealth/docs/pbs47.md

 There are no prototypes defined within the test suite.
 So there were no opportunities to use the `class` keyword.
 However, since QUnit relies very heavily on callbacks, there were a lot of anonymous functions to be considered for conversion to arrow functions.

-Remember that the defining feature of an arrow function is that it does not get its own `this`, but instead shares it’s nearest containing true function’s `this`.
+Remember that the defining feature of an arrow function is that it does not get its own `this`, but instead shares its nearest containing true function’s `this`.
 Sometimes that behaviour is a help, sometimes it’s a hindrance, and sometimes it’s irrelevant.
 Each anonymous function definition had to be evaluated on its own merit.

 Most of the anonymous functions in the test suite make no use of `this` at all.
 So they’ll work just the same as regular functions or arrow functions.
 In those situations I chose to convert because the arrow function syntax is shorter, but that’s just a preference for shorter code on my part.